-Ms. Shannon Collins, Clinical Associate Professor and Undergraduate CSD Faculty Advisor joined our department in the fall of 2001.
+Ms. Shannon Collins, Clinical Professor and Undergraduate SLHS Faculty Advisor, joined our department in the fall of 2001.
 She completed her baccalaureate degree at the University of Wisconsin-River Falls in Secondary Education-Communication Disorders and her master's degree at Washington State University in Speech and Hearing Sciences.
-Before joining the department, she worked as a public school speech-language pathologist in the states of Washington and Texas and as a classroom teacher for a program in Michigan in which all students utilized augmentative and alternative communication systems.
-She is the faculty advisor for both the residential and online undergraduate CSD students and coordinator of UWEC's Speech Language Pathology Assistant Certificate program.
+Before joining the department, she worked as a public-school speech-language pathologist in the states of Washington and Texas and as a classroom teacher for a program in Michigan in which all students utilized augmentative and alternative communication systems.
+She is the faculty advisor for both the residential and online undergraduate SLHS students and coordinator of UWEC's Speech Language Pathology Assistant Certificate program.
 She teaches courses in introduction to the major, clinical seminar, and an interdisciplinary course for first-year students.
 Areas of interest include speech and language development and intervention for school aged children.
 She is also the adviser for our local chapter of National Student Speech Language Hearing Association (NSSLHA).

 Ms. Megan Figg joined our department in the fall of 2019.
 She completed her Bachelor of Science degree at UW-Superior in Psychology and later completed post-baccalaureate courses at UW-Eau Claire in 2009.
-She completed her Master's Degree at UW-Eau Claire in 2012.
+She completed her master's degree at UW-Eau Claire in 2012.
 Following graduation, Megan lived and worked in Minneapolis as a speech-language pathologist in skilled nursing before switching to pediatric outpatient.
-She is also a trained feeding therapist and her areas of interest include autism spectrum disorders, preschool language, parent coaching, diagnostics, and multilingual communication.
+She is also a trained feeding therapist, and her areas of interest include autism spectrum disorders, speechsound disorders, parent coaching, diagnostics, and multilingual communication.
 While working in outpatient she was a part of an interdisciplinary autism diagnostic team, provided speech/language/feeding consultation to an autism day treatment program, and provided assessment and intervention in speech, language, and feeding.
-Here in the CCD, she provides clinical supervision in her interest areas, teaches the online sign language course and a section of the Intro to CSD course, and is the advisor for students in the post-baccalaureate program.
+Here in the UWEC Speech and Language Clinic, she provides clinical supervision in her interest areas, teaches the online Sign Language course, one section of the Intro to SLHS course, and coteaches the graduate Clinical Methods course.
+She is also the advisor for students in the post-baccalaureate program.

-Dr. Abby Hemmerich, CSD Chair joined our department in January of 2011 and she is currently the program Chair.
+Dr. Abby Hemmerich, SLHS Chair joined our department in January of 2011 and is currently the program Chair.
 She earned her bachelor's degree from the University of Wisconsin-Madison in Communication Sciences and Disorders, her master's degree from UW-Eau Claire, and her doctorate from the University of Iowa.
 She worked at Mercy Medical Center-North Iowa in Mason City, providing acute and outpatient speech-language pathology services prior to returning to school for her doctorate.
 While working on her dissertation, Dr. Hemmerich provided home health speech-language pathology services in the Milwaukee area.
-Her research interests include best practices for serving individuals who are transgender, topics related to teaching & learning, strategies for increasing cultural awareness and sensitivity within the field of speech language pathology, and interprofessional education.
+Her research interests include topics related to teaching & learning cultural awareness and sensitivity within the field of speech language pathology and interprofessional education.
 Currently, she teaches courses and provides clinical supervision in voice disorders.